briandenicola/eShopOnAKS/docs/prerequisites.md

 * Of course, the application can be deployed manually
 * The Taskfile is a simple way to run commands and scripts in a consistent manner.
 * The [Taskfile](../Taskfile.yaml) definition is located in the root of the repository
-* The Task file declares 4 default values that can be updated to suit specific requirements:
+* The Task file declares the default values that can be updated to suit specific requirements:
     Name | Usage | Default Value
     ------ | ------ | ------
-    TITLE | Value used in Azure Tags | eShop On AKS SKU | Default SKU type for AKS nodes | Standard_D4ads_v5 COUNT | Number of nodes in the AKS cluster | 2 DEFAULT_REGION | Default region to deploy to | westus3 DOMAIN_ROOT | Default root domain used for all URLs & certs | bjdazure.tech
+    TITLE | Value used in Azure Tags | eShop On AKS SKU | Default SKU type for AKS nodes | Standard_D4s_v5 COUNT | Number of nodes in the AKS cluster | 2 DEFAULT_REGION | Default region to deploy to | westus3 DOMAIN_ROOT | Default root domain used for all URLs & certs | bjdazure.tech
+    DEPLOY_SQL | Deploy Azure PostgreSQL | false (will deploy PostgreSQL as containers on AKS) DEPLOY_REDIS | Deploy Azure Redis |  false (will deploy Redis as containers on AKS)

 * Running the `task` command without any options will run the default command.
 This will list all the available tasks.
     * `task build`              : Builds containers
     * `task certs`              : Update cluster configurations required for Cert Manager